 Next on the list is a palette in which to mix your paint.

 One with compartments is better as you can keep the individual colours from running into each other, however, a white ceramic plate is suitable.
-The palette can be bought quite cheaply from the same stores or online for about £1.
+The palette can be bought quite cheaply from the same stores or online for around £1.

 Now it’s the brushes.
 Please don’t let the choice of brushes dishearten you.
 There are so many to choose from with prices ranging from a couple of pounds to the top of the range, which can cost a great deal.
 Firstly, you need to buy the cheapest you can find.

-If this is your first time taking up the hobby, you may find that you don’t actually take to it after a while, so what’s the point in spending vast amounts of money when in 6 months time you may lose interest.
+If this is your first time taking up the hobby, you may find that you don’t actually take to it, so what’s the point in spending vast amounts of money when in 6 months time you may lose interest.
 ‘The Works’ again have a good range of cheap synthetic brushes for a range of painting mediums.
 You can buy then individually or in packs of about 5, which includes the most useful ones.
 I bought a pack to begin with which cost me about £5.
 If you don’t fancy doing this, just buy a couple; maybe a number 8 medium size and a larger one for washes.
 You will already have the small one from your painting set.

 The pads come in A5 books of 18 sheets priced at £3, and A4 books of 12 sheets priced at £2.
 These are excellent value for money.
 Once again though, you need to shop around.
 ‘Reeves’ also produce a good economy brand of art materials.